Therapy for Parents and Expectant Parents

 Mom stressed out by parenting her child - parenting support NY

-They enter therapy telling me, my family believes that I am overreacting; however, I cannot help but notice how my child struggles to speak and relate to his/her peers in social situations.
+They enter therapy telling me that my family believes that I am overreacting; however, I cannot help but notice how my child struggles to speak and relate to his/her peers in social situations.

-I have experience working with parents who have a special needs child, as well as working with young adults who have special needs.
+I have experience working with parents who have a neurodivergent child, as well as working with young adults who are neurodivergent.

-Parents of special needs children often feel overwhelmed with caretaking, coordinating and overseeing all the services that their child needs.
+Parents of neurodivergent children often feel overwhelmed with caretaking, coordinating, and overseeing all the services that their child needs.

-Sometimes, one parent is onboard with helping their special needs child, while the other is coming to terms with their child’s needs.
+Sometimes, one parent is on board with helping their neurodivergent child, while the other is coming to terms with their child’s needs.
 This can make parents feel isolated and alone.

-I help these parents sort through the range of feelings they experience about having a special needs child, and the impact that the child has on the family.
+I help these parents sort through the range of feelings they experience about having a neurodivergent child, and the impact that the child has on the family.

-Some of the areas we address include taking care of yourselves as a couple and, individually, identifying the strengths of your special needs child, and being there for your child who does not have special needs.
+Some of the areas we address include taking care of yourselves as a couple, identifying your neurodivergent child’s strengths, and being there for your child, whether they are neurotypical or neurodivergent.

 Ready to begin?